Gwyneth Paltrow: 2014–present: Acting sporadically

 In 2014, Paltrow had a two-episode arc in the improvised online series Web Therapy, as Maya Ganesh, "a new-age caricature".
 In 2015, she starred in Mortdecai, alongside Johnny Depp, Olivia Munn, and Paul Bettany.
 In it, she portrayed the wife of an unscrupulous art dealer and swindler (Depp).
 Budgeted at $60 million, the film only grossed $7.7 million in North America and $47.3 million internationally.
 Paltrow was featured on the track "Everglow", which was included in Coldplay's seventh studio album A Head Full of Dreams (2015).

 In June 2017, Paltrow announced that she would take a break from acting to focus on her business Goop, stating: "I'm still going to do a little bit here and there, but [the company] really requires almost all of my time."
 In 2019, Paltrow reprised her role as Pepper Potts in Avengers: Endgame.
 That same year, she played a supporting role in the Netflix comedy drama series The Politician, playing the mother of Ben Platt's character.
 In October 2021, Netflix released Sex, Love, and Goop, a sex therapy-themed series produced by and starring Paltrow.

 In 2023, Paltrow reiterated that her responsibilities with Goop made her less likely to accept acting roles.
-She will return to acting with Josh Safdie's table tennis drama Marty Supreme, starring Timothée Chalamet.
-The film will be released on December 25, 2025.
+She returned to acting with Josh Safdie's table tennis drama Marty Supreme, starring Timothée Chalamet.
+The film was released on December 25, 2025.

 Other ventures

-Philanthropy and politics
+Philanthropy

 Paltrow is a Save the Children artist ambassador, raising awareness about World Pneumonia Day.
 She is on the board of the Robin Hood Foundation, a charitable organization that works to alleviate poverty in New York City.
-In October 2014, she hosted a Democratic fundraiser attended by President Barack Obama at her private residence in Los Angeles.

-In May 2019, Paltrow and actor Bradley Whitford hosted a fundraiser for Democratic presidential candidate Mayor Pete Buttigieg.

 In April 2020, Paltrow, along with other celebrities, discussed the COVID-19 pandemic with Dr. Anthony Fauci on a one-hour-long zoom call.
 Fauci hoped the celebrities would use their social media "megaphones" to encourage proper precautions among their followers.